 It is possible to buy a lens which is designed to take macro pictures.
 I have one of these, a Tamron 90mm f/2.8 which had provided me with some very good images.

 These lenses are designed to focus on subjects closer to the lens than a normal lens and so the size of the image projected on the sensor is larger.
 With a good quality macro lens fitted to a camera with a good sensor it’s possible to get stunning images.

-I’m not sure that any of my images are at the ‘stunning’ level, but the one shown to the right was one I took with a Pentax K-r and my Tamron 90mm macro lens, and I’m quite pleased with it.
+I’m not sure that any of my images are at the ‘stunning’ level, but the one shown above was one I took with a Pentax K-r and my Tamron 90mm macro lens, and I’m quite pleased with it.

 One factor to be aware of when choosing a macro lens is the focal length.
 The longer the focal length of the lens, the further away from the subject you can get which can be very useful if your subject is alive and could be easily frightened off.
 It also makes composing your pictures easier if you don’t have to worry about the camera causing shadows etc.

 Add on accessories.

 The add on accessories which assist in producing macro photographs really fall into two groups